Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 Every web hosting company provides support.
 But not every web hosting company gives the extra helpful hand holding that can really make things easier and more understandable.

-For 2018 my web hosting recommendation for new bloggers continues to be SiteGround.
+My web hosting recommendation for new bloggers continues to be SiteGround.

 SiteGround goes above-and-beyond to help you with your blog — and if something goes wrong on your end they’ll still help you out even if you goofed.
 Their support is the reason I recommend them for new bloggers and why I sell SiteGround hosting services too.

-Web Hosting Recommendation for Experienced Bloggers
+Web Hosting Recommendation for Experienced Bloggers and Online Business Owners

 DreamHost is one of the largest hosting companies out there, but it’s still an independent company based in Los Angeles.
 Their service is top notch and their VPS hosting is only $15/month.
 That’s the same price as SiteGround’s shared hosting but a DreamHost VPS handles more traffic albeit without newbie-oriented support.